wisemapping/wisemapping-frontend/packages/editor/cypress/e2e/storybook/README.md

-# Storybook Cypress Tests
+# Storybook Tests - Simple Smoke Tests

-This directory contains Cypress tests for Storybook stories.
-These tests are **OPTIONAL** and are not part of the main test suite.
+This directory contains a simple smoke test for Storybook stories.
+The test just verifies that all stories load successfully without errors.

-## ✅ Main Goal Achieved: Action Logging
+## ✅ Main Goal: Verify Stories Load

-**The primary goal of properly implementing Storybook actions has been completed.** All editor component stories now correctly log actions to the Storybook Actions panel.
-This is the main purpose of Storybook - to develop and verify UI components in isolation with proper action logging.

-##⚠️ About These Cypress Tests

-These Cypress tests were created to automate verification of the Storybook stories.
-However, **Storybook is primarily a manual testing and development tool**, and these automated tests have proven fragile because:

-1. **Components render differently in Storybook** - Components are isolated from the full application context
-2. **Missing UI elements** - Modal dialogs, close buttons, and other wrapper elements may not be present
-3. **Selectors are fragile** - The internal structure of components can vary between Storybook and the actual application

-**Recommendation: Use manual verification via the Storybook UI instead of running these Cypress tests.**

-## Manual Verification (Recommended)

-To verify that actions are properly logged:
+The primary goal is to ensure all Storybook stories are loadable and don't have errors.
+This is a **simple smoke test** approach that is:

+- ⚡ Fast (runs in seconds)
+- 🎯 Reliable (no fragile selectors)
+- ✅ Practical (verifies what matters most)

+## 🎨 Verifying Actions (Manual)

+**Action logging should be verified manually in the Storybook UI.** This is the proper way to use Storybook.

 ```bash
 # Start Storybook